 Functionalities available for visiting all items in a complex data structure

 Perl 6 is a functional language, but functions need something to hold on to when working on complex data structures.
-In particular, they need an uniform interface that can be applied to all of them.
-This interface is provided by the Iterator and Iterable roles.
+In particular, they need a uniform interface that can be applied to all data structures in the same way.
+One of these kind of interfaces is provided by the Iterator and Iterable roles.

 Iterable role is relatively simple.
 It provides a stub for the

 iterator method, which is the one actually used by statements such as

 .iterator on the variable it precedes, and then run a block once for every item.
 Other methods, such as array assignment, will make the